maxgio92/wordpress-aws-ecs-infrastructure/README.md

 ### Creation of the needed resources

+This step needs to be executed only on the project startup.

 #### Requisites
 - an IAM user on the **administrator account** that have permissions on:
  - S3 (create buckets and others listed in detail here: https://www.terraform.io/docs/backends/types/s3.html#s3-bucket-permissions)